EttusResearch/uhd/host/docs/build.rst

 package manager.

 **Mac OS X Notes:**
-Install the "Xcode Developer Tools" to get the build tools (gcc and make).
+Install the "Xcode Developer Tools" to get the build tools (GCC and Make).
 Use MacPorts to get the Boost and Cheetah dependencies.
-Other dependencies can be downloaded as dmg installers from the web.
+Other dependencies can be downloaded as DMG installers from the web.

 **Windows Notes:**
-The dependencies can be acquired through installable exe files.
+The dependencies can be acquired through installable EXE files.
 Usually, the Windows installer can be found on the project's website.
 Some projects do not host Windows installers, and if this is the case, follow the auxiliary download URL for the Windows installer (below).